 1. Fitbit Inspire 2 Health & Fitness Tracker – Best Fitness Tracker Overall

-This wallet-friendly fitness tracker from Fitbit comprehensively monitors your workout sessions and shut-eye.
+Our team discovered through using this product that, this wallet-friendly fitness tracker from Fitbit comprehensively monitors your workout sessions and shut-eye.
 Moreover, it tracks your heart rate 24/7, heart rate variability when you sleep, your breathing, and offers warning signs of Covid-19 infection.

 Fitbit recognized the importance of staying healthy in this pandemic and shares that HRV (beat-to-beat variation of the heart) usually decreases in individuals showing symptoms of illness while their breathing rate and heart rate are often elevated.